 In 2002, the United States began a Priority 1 resettlement program to resettle vulnerable Colombian refugees located in Ecuador and Costa Rica.
 Most Colombian refugees have fled the 45-year armed conflict as a result of persecution for political opinion by either left-wing guerilla or right-wing paramilitary groups.
-Processing delays that confronted individuals who had under duress provided "material support" to the Revolutionary Armed Forces of Colombia, National Liberation Army of Colombia, and the United Self-Defense Forces of Colombia have been resolved with the issuance of exemptions for these inadmissibilities in 2007 and 2008.
+Processing delays that confronted individuals who had under duress provided "material support" to the Revolutionary Armed Forces of Colombia, National Liberation Army of Colombia, and the United Self-Defense Forces of Colombia have been resolved with the issuance of exemptions for inadmissibilities in Section 212(a)(3)(B)(i)(I) of the Immigration and Nationality Act in 2007 and 2008.

-In Haiti, the devastating earthquake that hit the country on January 12 created a humanitarian disaster that continues to be addressed.
-Elections for the presidency, the senate, national assembly, and other regional posts have yet to be scheduled.
+In Haiti, the devastating earthquake that hit the country of January 2010 created a humanitarian disaster that continues to be addressed.
 The United States continues to support UNHCR's efforts to help governments in the Caribbean address the needs of Haitians and asylum seekers.

-In Latin America, religious freedom is widely recognized and enjoyed.
-An exception is Cuba.
-The Cuban constitution recognizes the right of citizens to profess and practice any religious belief within the framework of respect for the law.
-However, the government continues to place restrictions on freedom of religion.
-The Ministry of Interior, through its state security apparatus, engages in active surveillance of religious institutions.
-The USRAP is a component of the U.S.-Cuba Migration Agreement that allows for the acceptance of Cubans for permanent residence in the United States under the Priority 2 category that includes religious persecution.
+In Latin America, religious freedom is widely recognized and enjoyed; however, significant restrictions remain in place in Cuba.
+Although the Cuban constitution recognizes the right of citizens to profess and practice any religious belief within the framework of respect for the law, the government continued to engage in active surveillance of religious institutions.
+The U.S. Refugee Admissions Program offers the opportunity for legal migration to the United States for Cubans who have been persecuted on a number of grounds, including because of their religious beliefs.

-Given the threats and violence in Colombia from illegally armed groups (non-state actors) and the lack of state presence to provide full protection in some areas, UNHCR does not actively promote repatriation of Colombian refugees.
+Given the threats and violence in Colombia from illegal armed groups (nonstate actors) and the lack of state presence to provide full protection in some areas, UNHCR does not actively promote repatriation of Colombian refugees.

-The Governments of Ecuador, Costa Rica, Panama, and Venezuela have maintained policies that allow Colombians in need of protection to obtain asylum and integrate locally.
-Despite such policies, their capacity to review applications and confer refugee status remains limited.
-As mentioned above, the Government of Ecuador conducted a mobile program to register and document 27,000 Colombian refugees in the northern border area of the country.
-The regular asylum process in Ecuador, however, remained slow with limited accessibility.
+The Governments of Ecuador, Costa Rica, Panama, and Venezuela have maintained policies that theoretically allow Colombians in need of protection to obtain asylum and integrate locally, though the processes involved are usually slow and cumbersome.
+The governments' capacity to review applications and confer refugee status remains limited.
 Additionally, some Colombian persons of concern (including refugees and asylum seekers) in Ecuador, Costa Rica, and Venezuela continue to experience harassment by persons associated with armed Colombian groups operating in these countries.
-The refugee status determination process in Costa Rica has shown improvement in recent years, but delays in recognition and documentation still exist in some cases.
+The refugee status determination process in Costa Rica showed some improvement in recent years, but delays in recognition and documentation still exist.
 For asylum seekers in Panama, the situation is complicated, as the government continues to be reluctant to receive Colombian refugees or confer even minimal protection.

 PRM is currently supporting UNHCR's efforts to assist the Dominican Republic and other Caribbean countries in developing systems for conducting refugee status determinations for asylum seekers, including Haitians.
-UNHCR has established a new field office in the Dominican Republic which opened in mid-2010.
-The principal priorities of the field office during the first year of operation will be to support the government in re-establishing a functioning domestic asylum procedure, to address gaps in refugee documentation and to clear the existing backlog of undecided asylum claims.
+UNHCR has established a new field office in the Dominican Republic, which opened in mid-2010.
+The principal priorities of the field office during the first year of operation have been to support the government in re-establishing a functioning domestic asylum procedure, to address gaps in refugee documentation and to clear the existing backlog of undecided asylum claims.

-Third- and In-Country Resettlement
+Third and In-Country Resettlement